cdozdil/OptiScaler/Spoofing.md

 ### Vulkan
 OptiScaler have built-in Vulkan spoofing options when working as non-nvngx (not as `nvngx.dll`).
-Vulkan spoofing by default disabled and should be enabled from `nvngx.ini`
+Vulkan spoofing by default disabled and should be enabled from `nvngx.ini` when needed.
 ```ini
 ; Enables Nvidia GPU spoofing for Vulkan
 ; true or false - Default (auto) is false